ecomfe/veui-docs/one/docs/en-US/getting-started/index.md

 }
 ```

-Read more about `babel-plugin-veui` [here](/getting-started/babel-plugin-veui).
+For more detailed information about `babel-plugin-veui`, please visit [here](/getting-started/babel-plugin-veui).

 ### Vue CLI configs

-For projects that need to import the default theme package `veui-theme-dls`, we need to configure the `vue.config.js` as follows:
+For projects that need to import the default theme package `veui-theme-dls`, we need to configure the `vue.config.js` in the project root directory as follows:

 ```js
 const veuiLoaderOptions = require('veui-theme-dls/veui-loader-options')